cimutianxin/Wordle-Simu-by-Info-Theory/README.md

 # Wordle Simulation by Infomation Theory

     Wordle, Infomation Theory, Information Entropy, Python

-[wordle](https://wordlegame.org), a game that you guess a 5-letter word by the hint of the game.
+[wordle](https://wordlegame.org), is a game that you guess a 5-letter word by the hint.

 Try to simulate the wordle game and find out the best way to guess, inspired by [3Blue1Brown's video](https://www.youtube.com/watch?v=v68zYyaEmEA).